ca-franco/algo/graph/README.md

     Stores all the edges in the list and we need to parse through the list inorder to find the required edge.
 As mentioned in the [Time and space complexity consolidation](#-time-and-space-complexity-consolidation)
     - Adjacent Matrix
+    Adjacency matrix is good to represent dense matrix
     - Adjacent List
     - Adjacent Map/Set
     - Euler cycle / Euler path